Handicap FAQs

 It depends how long ago your last handicap was active.

-If you've held a handicap previously, we'll make you a Home Club Member with The SGA Golf Club using your previous GOLF Link number.
-You will then retain all your previous playing history on GOLF Link.
-If your last handicap had been active recently (within 12 months), then you will not need to submit scorecards.
+If you've held a handicap previously, we'll make you a Home Club Member with The SGA Golf Club.
+You will then retain all your previous playing history on Golf Australia CONNECT.

 Yes.
 The handicapping rules require that you inform a new club if you have ever held an official handicap at another club.
-When you join a new club and you wish it to be your Home Club where you maintain your handicap, you are required to submit your most recent GOLF Link number.
+When you join a new club and you wish it to be your Home Club where you maintain your handicap, you are required to submit your most recent Golf ID (Formerly Golf Link number).

 About Golf Australia Handicaps